uh-joan/icd-mcp-server/README.md

   }'
 ```

-### Medicare Provider Search
+### CMS Medicare Provider Search

-The `search_medicare_providers` tool provides access to Medicare Physician & Other Practitioners data for 2023.
+The `cms_search_providers` tool provides access to Medicare Physician & Other Practitioners data for 2023 using the Centers for Medicare & Medicaid Services (CMS) database.
 This data includes information about services and procedures provided to Original Medicare Part B beneficiaries.
 The tool supports three types of data:
 - `geography_and_service`: Aggregates data by geographic area (National, State, County, or ZIP) and service.
 Use this for regional healthcare analysis, understanding service patterns across different regions, and comparing healthcare metrics between areas.
 - `provider_and_service`: Shows individual provider-level data for specific services.
 Use this for finding specific providers who perform certain services, analyzing provider service patterns, and comparing provider performance for specific procedures.
 - `provider`: Provides comprehensive provider-level data aggregated across all their services.
 Use this for analyzing provider practice patterns, understanding patient demographics, and evaluating provider performance across their entire practice.